Mic92/openvpn-ddns/README.md

   - optional
   - list of zones, which are matched against the common_name field of the client certificate.
-    If one zone is a suffix of the common_name, a A or AAAA records are updated using the internal ip address as value.
+    If one zone is a suffix of the common_name, t    a A or AAAA records are updated using the internal ip address as value.
 - **private_search_domain**
   - string
   - optional